Bo Bendsneyder: Tech 3 Racing (2018)

 During the 2018 Japanese Grand Prix he suffered a broken tibia due to flying shrapnel from an engine explosion on the last lap of the race.

 NTS RW Racing GP (2019–2020)

-In 2019 he moved to NTS.
+In 2019, Bendsneyder moved to NTS.
 He got his best result of the season a thirteenth place in the Grand Prix of the Americas and ended the season in 26th place with 7 points.

-In 2020 he stayed with the same team.
+In 2020, Bendsneyder stayed with the same team.
 His best result was an eighth place in Valencia and he ended the season in 23rd place with 18 points.

 Pertamina Mandalika SAG Team (2021–present)

 Bendsneyder will race in the 2021 Moto2 World Championship for the Pertamina Mandalika SAG Racing Team.